desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 .# Abstract

-This document describes an authenticated in-band method for automatic signaling of a DNS zone's delegation signer information from the zone's DNS operator.
+This document describes an authenticated in-band method for automatic signaling of a Child DNS zone's delegation signer information from the zone's DNS operator(s).
 The zone's registrar or registry may subsequently use this signal for automatic DS record provisioning in the parent zone.

 {mainmatter}